Gulf Arab leaders to meet next week ahead of Obama summit - KUNA

-KUWAIT (Reuters) - Gulf Arab leaders will meet in Saudi Arabia next week to prepare for a May summit with U.S. President Barack Obama, Kuwait’s Foreign Minister was quoted as saying, with the summit expected to touch on Iran’s nuclear program and developments in Yemen.
+KUWAIT, April 28 (Reuters) - Gulf Arab leaders will meet in Saudi Arabia next week to prepare for a May summit with U.S. President Barack Obama, Kuwait’s Foreign Minister was quoted as saying, with the summit expected to touch on Iran’s nuclear programme and developments in Yemen.

 The White House said earlier this month that Obama will meet leaders from the Gulf Cooperation Council (GCC) group of countries at the White House on May 13 and at the presidential retreat at Camp David, Maryland, the following day.